color calibration

 🔗CAT tab workflow

-The default illuminant and color space used by the chromatic adaptation are initialised from the Exif metadata of the RAW file.
-There are four options available in the CAT tab to set these parameters manually:
+The default illuminant and color space used by the chromatic adaptation are initialised from the Exif metadata of the RAW file “as set in camera”.

 • Select “as shot in camera” to restore the camera defaults and re-read the RAW Exif.